koraylinux/bitcoin-segwit-wallet/README.md

 *  Create printable paper wallets with multiple designs
 *  Generate BIP39 mnemonic seeds
 *  View details and derived addresses of BIP39 mnemonic seeds
-*  The entire page is a single html file, so it can be saved easily

 ## Libraries used:
 *  BigNumber (BN): https://github.com/indutny/bn.js